Skip to main content.

 Public Engagement

-Bard partners through faculty, staff and student connections through entities, events and campaigns.
+Bard partners through faculty, staff and student connections with entities, events and campaigns.
+Partner s include:

 • Municipal (Village of Red Hook and Tivoli, Town of Red Hook, Dutchess and Ulster County, City of Kingston)